 The government is especially suspicious of Protestant and evangelical groups, which the state does not recognize as Christian.
 According to the State Department, evangelicals, particularly converts from Islam face “disproportionate levels of arrests and detention, and high levels of harassment and surveillance.”
 Both MOI agents and plainclothes IRGC intelligence officers have raided and arrested worshippers attending services at home churches in the past several years.

 In addition to repression of religious minorities, one of the primary preoccupations of Iran’s civilian and IRGC intelligence services is stifling reformist/counterrevolutionary political dissent.
 In the immediate post-revolutionary period, the IRGC took the lead in cracking down on MEK, communist, and pro-monarchical violent counterrevolutionary elements.
 The regime ultimately purged thousands of prisoners, the majority of whom were MEK members, over a five month period in 1988.
 A four-man judicial panel was tasked with administering the executions, and the MOI’s representative at Evin prison, Mostafa Pourmohammadi, was one of the members of the so-called “death committee.”
-Pourmohammadi would go on to serve as President Rouhani’s minister of justice during his first term in office.
-Ebrahim Raisi, the main principlist presidential candidate in 2017 and a possible potential successor to Supreme Leader Khamenei, served on the panel as well.
+Pourmohammadi would go on to serve as former President Hassan Rouhani’s minister of justice during his first term in office.
+Current President Ebrahim Raisi, the main principlist presidential candidate in 2017 and a possible potential successor to Supreme Leader Khamenei, served on the panel as well.

 With the MEK, communist, and pro-monarchical threats minimized or driven outside Iran’s borders, the next challenge facing Iran’s intelligence apparatus was confronting calls for more political and cultural openness by the reformist camp.
 During the years 1988-1998, more than 80 prominent writers, dissidents, and intellectuals outspokenly critical of the velayat-e faqih regime were killed or died in suspicious circumstances.
 The deaths, spread out over the course of a decade, were carried out in a variety of ways and were designed to be seemingly unrelated.